jerome38100/Shutter-RCSwitch-Wifi-Dongle-Jarolift-Somfy-MQTT-/README.md

 ### Contribute

-You can contribute to Jarolift and SOMFY_MQTT by
+You can contribute to Shutter RC Wifi dongle by
+- Truyt to include Oregon sensor in RCSwitch library
 - providing Pull Requests (Features, Proof of Concepts, Language files or Fixes)
 - testing new released features and report issues
 - please try to follow the [Style-Guide](https://www.gnu.org/prep/standards/html_node/Writing-C.html#Writing-C)